cjungmann/schemafw/userguide/KeyStrokeButtons.md

 ## The Key Instruction

-The key instruction associates a keystroke with the button.
-When a keystroke can be matched to a button, the button's action is executed.
-A key instruction is a key name, optionally preceded by zero or more key modifiers.
-The modifiers and keyname are to be separated by a single hyphen and no spaces.
-Valid key instruction values include,
+A key specifier, or *key spec* is a string consisting of a keyname, optionally preceded by key modifiers *control*, *alt*, and *shift*.
+Valid key specs include

 - Shift-A
 - Control-Shift-Delete
 - Control-Alt-Q

+A key instruction is a key tag with one or more key spec strings.  `key : shift-a` is an example that has only a single key spec association.  `key : alt-plus alt-=` is an example where both the shifted and unshifted characters of a key match.

+When a keystroke matches a key spec associated with a button, the button's action is executed.

 ### Matching a Keystroke